 Limiting alcohol intake or avoiding alcohol, eating a balanced diet, and getting adequate exercise can help prevent or slow cirrhosis.
 Other prevention methods include:

-- avoiding illegal drugs
+- avoiding recreational drugs

 - talking with your doctor about any medications you take and always taking the appropriate amount